elpuas/catalina/README.md

     npm install && gatsby develop
     ```

+    ## Commands
+    ```shell
+    gatsby develop // Once you’ve installed a Gatsby site, go to the root directory of your project and start the development server. gatsby build // At the root of a Gatsby site, compile your application and make it ready for deployment. gatsby serve // At the root of a Gatsby site, serve the production build of your site for testing. gatsby clean // At the root of a Gatsby site, wipe out the cache (.cache folder) and public directories npm run format // Run Prettier and format your code. npm run viewer // View your Tailwind config file.
+    ```

 3.  **Open the code and start customizing!**

     Your site is now running at http://localhost:8000!